sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

     The date the incident is due for followup FollowupTime
+    The time the incident is due for followup FollowupDate2
+    The date the incident is due for followup FollowupTime2
+    The time the incident is due for followup FollowupDate3
+    The date the incident is due for followup FollowupTime3
     The time the incident is due for followup CompletedDate
     The date the incident was completed CompletedTypeName